Izenda7Series/docs/ui/doc_caching_overview.rst

 		- If the time limit is met, Izenda stops updating the caches and they will remain invalid until a user manually updates them or the next automated refresh occurs.

+A set of additional options within the configuration files, please see our :ref:`Cache_Config` page.

 Configuring the Disk Cache
 --------
 When utilizing the disk cache solution, Izenda will store it's information into two directories in the location you specify: SystemCache and DataCache.
 These directories can be modified in our configuration files to support the following directory types: